Navid-Toufan/Robot-Path-Plannig-with-GWO-and-PSO-algorithms/README.md

 ### CoppeliaSim Educational Version

+The `.ttt` files included in this repository were created using the **Educational Version** of CoppeliaSim.
+These files contain simulation scenes and configurations designed for use with CoppeliaSim.

+**Important:**

+- **License Compliance**: The distribution and usage of these files are subject to the terms of the [CoppeliaSim Educational License](https://manual.coppeliarobotics.com/en/licensing.htm).
+Please review this license to ensure compliance.
+-
 The `.ttt` files included in this repository were created using the **V-REP V3.5.0 Educational Version**.
 This project utilizes child scripts written in LUA programming language to implement the path-planning algorithms.

 **Important:**